By Nick Evans

 with alternative managers, if returns are what investors are

-such as value-based equity managers, many credit and converts
+– such as value-based equity managers, many credit and

-funds, a few selected macro, CTA and trading strategies and so
+converts funds, a few selected macro, CTA and trading

-that increasingly dominate the hedge fund investor universe -
+individuals that increasingly dominate the hedge fund investor

-returns are not the primary concern at the moment.
+universe – returns are not the primary concern at the

 financial sector; the risk of a political and economic